 For many years, scientists have known that the circadian clock is crucial to human physiology.
 However, it is only recently that they have discovered its role in relation to the microbiome, which is the community of bacteria, viruses, and fungi that live in and on people — for instance, on the skin or in the gut.

 Recent studies, for example, show that the community of gut bacteria fluctuates during the day, just like other circadian processes.

-Some researchers believe that these regular changes to the microbiome are likely beneficial and that the loss of this daily rhythm could contribute to metabolic disorders, perhaps explaining the connection between circadian rhythms and diabetes.
+Some researchers believe that these regular changes to the microbiome are likely beneficial and that the loss of this daily rhythm could contribute to metabolic disorders, perhaps explaining the connection between

 To investigate this further, the team started by analyzing the microbiomes of almost 2,000 people over a period of 24 hours.
 Their results confirmed the regular oscillations of gut bacteria.

 They then focused the study to include only the people with metabolic disorders, including obesity (defined as a body mass index, or BMI, of 30 or above), prediabetes, and type 2 diabetes.

 They found that people with obesity and type 2 diabetes lost the rhythmic patterns of their gut bacteria.
 They also noted specific changes to the gut bacteria in people with diabetes.

 Using a dataset of 2,039 people, the team started to detect particular changes to the microbiome that could serve as biomarkers to diagnose type 2 diabetes.

 “When certain gut bacteria do not follow a day-night rhythm, so if their number and function does not change over the course of the day, this can be an indicator for [type 2 diabetes],”